ansys/pyedb-core/doc/source/contribute.rst

 As Makefile has rules, `tox`_ has environments.
-In fact, the tool creates its own virtual environment so anything being tested is isolated from the project to guarantee project's integrity.
+In fact, the tool creates its own virtual environment so anything being tested is isolated from the project to guarantee the project's integrity.
 The following environments commands are provided:

 - **tox -e style**: Checks for coding style quality.
 - **tox -e test**: Checks for unit tests.
 Replace X with the minor version of your Python environment.